Teacher Scholar Postdoctoral Fellow; Mathematics and Statistics

 Post-doctoral Teaching and Research Fellow; School of Divinity

 Erik joins Wake Forest from the Claremont School of Theology, where he served as a Postdoctoral fellow.
 He holds a Ph.D. from the Medieval Institute of Notre Dame with a Theology Specialization and completed a dissertation entitled Paul’s Divided Patrimony: How Late Antique Commentators on Galatians Shaped the Reformation Debate over Justification by Faith Alone.
 He also completed an STL at the Augustinianum Patristic Institute and an STB at the Pontifical University of Saint Thomas Aquinas.
 His research interests include soteriology, reception of patristic exegesis and history of biblical interpretation.
 Erik has previously taught courses in the History of Christianity, Christian Models of Church, the Reformation and Christology.
-His publications include The Monk’s Haggadah: A Fifteenth-Century Illuminated Codex from the Monastery of Tegernsee, with a prologue by Friar Erhard von Pappenheim and the Encyclopedia of Ancient Christianity.
+His publications include the following: contributed to English translation of the Latin text and the Latin addition of the The Monk’s Haggadah: A Fifteenth-Century Illuminated Codex from the Monastery of Tegernsee, with a prologue by Friar Erhard von Pappenheim and the Encyclopedia of Ancient Christianity (Penn State University Press, 2015), and English translations for the Encyclopedia of Ancient Christianity (IVP, 2013).
 He is also a member of the North American Patristics Society, American Academy of Religion, Medieval Academy of America, Society of Biblical Literature, American Society of Church History and the Sixteenth Century Society.

 Assistant Professor; Theater and Dance